Brueckner $G$-matrix approach to two-dimensional Fermi gases with the finite-range attractive interaction: Summary

 Using the Brueckner $G$-matrix approach involving the particle-particle scattering process with the Pauli-blocking effect, we have derived the analytical formula of the equation of state in the BEC-BCS crossover and the attractive Fermi polaron energy in the presence of the nonzero effective range.
 It is found that, while the substantial reduction of the internal energy is found in the low-density BEC regime due to the enhanced two-body binding energy with finite-range corrections, the finite-cutoff associated with the effective range suppresses the pairing energy gain in the high-density BCS regime.
 A similar effective-range dependence can be found in the attractive Fermi polaron energy with increasing the dimensionless coupling parameter [i.e., $\ln(k_{\rm F,\uparrow}a)$].

 For future work, it would be important to systematically examine the pairing properties with finite-range corrections by using the Brueckner Hartree-Fock-Bogoliubov theory, where both the pairing and density mean-fields are taken into account.
-The present approach can be extended to other systems such as mass-imbalanced mixtures, repulsive gases, and electron-hole systems.
+The present approach can be extended to other systems such as mass-imbalanced mixtures, repulsive gases on the upper branch of the Feshbach resonance, and electron-hole systems.
 Furthermore, the study on the finite-temperature properties and the Berezinskii-Kosterlitz-Thouless transition~\cite{berezinskii1972destruction,Kosterlitz_1973,Kosterlitz_1974} would be an important future direction.

 \acknowledgements H.S. was supported by RIKEN Junior Research Associate Program.
 H.T. acknowledges the JSPS Grants-in-Aid for Scientific Research under Grant Nos.~18H05406, ~22K13981,~22H01158.
 H.L. acknowledges the JSPS Grant-in-Aid for Early-Career Scientists under Grant No.~18K13549, the JSPS Grant-in-Aid for Scientific Research (S) under Grant No.~20H05648, and the RIKEN Pioneering Project: Evolution of Matter in the Universe.